castorini/anserini/docs/onnx-conversion.md

 # End to End ONNX Conversion for SPLADE++ Ensemble Distil
 This MD file will describe steps to convert particular PyTorch models (i.e., [SPLADE++](https://doi.org/10.1145/3477495.3531857)) to ONNX models and options to further optimize compute graph for Transformer-based models.
 For more details on how does ONNX Conversion work and how to optimize the compute graph, please refer to [ONNX Tutorials](https://github.com/onnx/tutorials#services).

+The SPLADE model takes a text input and generates sparse token-level representations as output, where each token is assigned a weight, enabling efficient information retrieval.
+A more in depth explantation can be found [here](https://www.pinecone.io/learn/splade/).

 All scripts are available for reference under in the following directory:
 ```
 src/main/python/onnx